 1. Buyer intent data is good, but intent aggregation is better

 Intent data provides exceptionally useful information on your prospective customers.
-You can quickly identify their pain points and the solutions they seek through surging keywords and topics, and high-value content consumption.
+You can quickly identify their pain points and the solutions they seek through surging keywords and topics, and the buying stage of their topic-based research.

 The information gleaned from an intent feed is invaluable to any account-based marketing (ABM) campaign.
 But what if you could incorporate multiple data feeds into one easily digestible stream?
 Intentsify’s Intent Activation™ software does just that.
 It layers complementary intent feeds on top of its own proprietary data to provide a broader and more precise view of a target buyer’s needs.
 And perhaps most importantly, these streamlined insights make it simple for marketers to act on those insights.

 2. Intent data benefits inbound marketers, too

 Account-based marketers have traditionally relied upon intent data to target prospects at specific buyer journey stages.
 But what about inbound marketers?
 Tasked with filling the top of the funnel, many inbound professionals focus on casting a wide net to get as many leads as possible—knowing full well that only a fraction of those leads actually fit their company’s ICP and buyer personas.

 Enter intent data!
 Inbound marketers can use intent data in an endless variety of ways to keep their top of the funnel full with prospects that actually fit their ICP/persona, are researching their pain point, and are actively searching for a product/solution.

 Here are some quick and easy ways to leverage your data stream—particularly keyword and topic information—for inbound efforts.